Latha Ramchand

 Latha Ramchand is an American academic and an international and corporate finance professional expert.
 She is a professor of finance and has taught at the graduate level.
-Ramchand has taught in the MBA programs at Northwestern University, Kellogg Graduate School of Management, the University of Houston and the Indian School of Business.
-She teaches in the areas of corporate and international finance and risk management and leadership, mergers and acquisitions, and corporate governance, which are primarily her focus of research.
+Ramchand is the Chancellor and Executive Vice President of Indiana University Indianapolis (IU Indianapolis).

 Early life and education

-Ramchand is a native of Thiruvananthapuram, Kerala but was raised in Mumbai.
-She attended University of Mumbai where she received her master's and bachelor's degrees in Economics.
-With the encouragement from a professor, she then moved to the United States of America to pursue a doctoral degree from Northwestern University.
-Prior to her move, her parents suggested she get married, and shortly after she married her husband, Ram.
+Ramchand is a native of Thiruvananthapuram, Kerala, but was raised in Mumbai.
+She attended University of Mumbai, where she received her master's and bachelor's degrees in economics.
+She then received her Ph.D. in finance in 1993 from Northwestern University.

 Career

 Upon graduating with her PhD in finance, she began working for a bank.
 From 2011 to 2018, Ramchand served as the dean of the C.T.
 Baer College of Business at the University of Houston.
 She spearheaded initiatives and programming that connected the university to its community and promoted diversity and inclusion.
-To support women attending business school, she launched the Working Families Agenda which provided also provided research that organizations can utilize to place equitable policies in workplace.
-She created a program called Sustainable Urban Renewal, that connected students with entrepreneurs with the goal to reduce poverty.
+To support women attending business school, she launched the Working Families Agenda which provided research that organizations can use to establish equitable workplace policies.
+She created a program called Sustainable Urban Renewal, that connected students with entrepreneurs with the goal of reducing poverty.

 In 2018, she focused on improving enrollment and program rankings through the establishment of a new strategy at University of Missouri.
 During her time there she was appointed Executive Vice Chancellor and Provost.

-In 2024, she was appointed Chancellor and Executive Vice President of Indiana University Indianapolis (IU Indianapolis) and began in February 2024.
-Her appointment came in then midst of the IU Indianapolis separating from Purdue University which together were once the IUPUI campus.
+In 2024, she was appointed Chancellor and Executive Vice President of Indiana University Indianapolis (IU Indianapolis).
+Her appointment came in the midst of the separation of IU Indianapolis from Purdue University which together were once the IUPUI campus.

+Personal life

+Ramchand married her husband, Ram, prior to moving to the U.S.